jadephilipoom/opentitan/doc/security/cryptolib/cryptolib_api.md

 ## Final list of crypto algorithms and modes

-The was used to capture the required cryptographic support in OpenTitan.
+The [cryptographic use case table][use-case-table] was used to capture the required cryptographic support in OpenTitan.
-Based on the inputs from the cryptographic use case table, a list of crypto algorithms (and modes) for which an API needs to be exposed are identified and are listed.
+Based on the inputs from the cryptographic use case table, a list of crypto algorithms (and modes) for which an API needs to be exposed are identified and listed.

 **Symmetric crypto**
 -   AES-ECB